bor0/gidti/manuscript/appendix-b.md

 Note how we use the `let x = y` syntax with pure functions, where in contrast we use the `x <- y` with impure functions.

-The `++` operator is a built-in one used to concatenate strings and lists.
+The `++` operator is a built-in one used to concatenate lists.
 A `String` can be viewed as a list of `Char`.
 In fact, Idris has functions called `pack` and `unpack` that allow for conversion between these two data types:

 ```
 Idris> unpack "Hello"